 Quarter-Sawn vs. Plain-Sawn

 In the comparison below take a look at how the grain differs between the plain-sawn and quarter-sawn cuts.
 Plain-sawn gives Oak its traditional cathedral (arch) effect: the prominent, open graining that is indicative of Oak.
 Quarter-sawn means that the log is cut at a 45 degree angle to the radius of the rings.
 This creates a more consistent, tighter grain instead of the cathedral graining and adds Medullary rays or “flecking,” a feature unique to this wood species.
-QSO is also less likely to warp, which makes it perfect for cabinets and furniture.
+Quarter-Sawn Oak is also less likely to warp, which makes it perfect for cabinets and furniture.

 The photo below is a great example of both types of woodcuts; the doorframes are obviously plain-sawn Oak while the built-in desk is made of quarter-sawn Oak.